Memorization in Attention-only Transformers: EXPERIMENTS

 In our experiments, we train an AoT on bigrams, meaning that $S=2$, and with a dictionary size of $N=50$.
-Since we want to measure associative memory, we take $\pi$ satisfying Assumption 1.
+Since we want to measure associative memory, we take $\pi$ satisfying Assumption \ref{assump:1}.
 Moreover, we take the prior distribution of $\pi$ uniform over all pairs of tokens.
 This way, the accuracy will be a good measure of the associative memory.
-But accuracy measures the performance of the AoT in average, meaning that by pure chance, using 0 head, the AoT will have $\frac{1}{N}$ accuracy, and our Corollary 1 is a statement in worst-case.
-Thus, to compare the scaling laws in accuracy with our results, we first need to state Corollary 2. \begin{coro} Under Assumption 1 and for a uniform prior, there exist an AoT $\mathcal{T}$ such that \end{coro} In general, the transformation gives the correspondence between associative memory and accuracy.
-We will use Corollary 2 as a lower bound for our experiment, which we call \textit{Our lower bound}.
-The other lower bound called \textit{Previous lower bound} is the one obtained in \cite{mahdavi2024memorization}, which we improve on, and discussed in section 6.
-For more details on the experiments, please read appendix B.
+But accuracy measures the performance of the AoT in average, meaning that by pure chance, using 0 head, the AoT will have $\frac{1}{N}$ accuracy, and our Corollary \ref{corollary:1} is a statement in worst-case.
+Thus, to compare the scaling laws in accuracy with our results, we first need to state Corollary \ref{corollary:2}.